Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 6 November 2024 20.29.15 UTC
+- WIB: Rabu, 6 November 2024 21.25.49 UTC
-- WITA: Rabu, 6 November 2024 21.29.15 UTC
+- WITA: Rabu, 6 November 2024 22.25.49 UTC
-- WIT: Rabu, 6 November 2024 22.29.15 UTC
+- WIT: Rabu, 6 November 2024 23.25.49 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

 Kategori: friendship